Wu-Can/k-normCode/READme.txt

 (3) In the Matlab command window, type:
     >> startup
 (4) generate the UCI dataset as follows:
    - Download the original datasets tested in the paper from UCI data repository (or download the UCI dataset in LIBSVM format at https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/regression.html);
    - Put them into the folder [\genUCIdatafun\UCIdataorg];
    - Run genUCIdata.m (For demonstration purpose, "mpg_scale.txt" is left in the folder [\genUCIdatafun\UCIdataorg]).
+ (5) Download the latest version 9.5.2 of the Gurobi optimizer from https://www.gurobi.com/downloads/gurobi-software/.

 By now, k-normCode is ready for you to use.
 Notice: Run all the files are provided for only demonstration purpose.